aryabyte21/gowhale/readme.md

 Go’s garbage collector means DevOps/SRE teams don’t have to worry about memory management.
 And Go’s automatic documentation generator (godoc) makes code self-documenting–lowering maintenance overhead and establishing best practices from the get-go.

+Getting started in generics!

+This tutorial introduces the basics of generics in Go.
+With generics, you can declare and use functions or types that are written to work with any of a set of types provided by calling code.

+In this tutorial, you’ll declare two simple non-generic functions, then capture the same logic in a single generic function.

+You’ll progress through the following sections:

+Create a folder for your code.
+Add non-generic functions.
+Add a generic function to handle multiple types.
+Remove type arguments when calling the generic function.
+Declare a type constraint.
+Note: For other tutorials, see Tutorials.

+Note: If you prefer, you can use the Go playground in “Go dev branch” mode to edit and run your program instead.

+Prerequisites
+An installation of Go 1.18 or later.
+For installation instructions, see Installing Go.
+A tool to edit your code.
+Any text editor you have will work fine.
+A command terminal.
+Go works well using any terminal on Linux and Mac, and on PowerShell or cmd in Windows.